i05nagai/memorandum/language/english_speaking.md

     * diverse workforce
         * the company hasa very diverse workforce
     * cut/slash/expand a workforce
+        * the company is cutting its workforce
+        * Women now representes almost 50% of the workforce
+    * skilled/educated/flexible workforce
 * ace
     * playing card
     * tennis